Agurk2/covidprotease/README.md

 # Solving binding energies for the ground state protease in SARS-Cov-2
 Computes the ground state binding energies of glutamine in order to facilitate speedups in the development of novel Covid-19 vaccines.
 This project has been developed during the iQuHack 2022 hackathon.
 This project caters toward the quantum for good and QuTech category.

+Developed by: Oliver N, include your names as well

 ## A protease-what-now?